yohman/up206a/Git related/03 - Uploading your repo.md

-## Uploading to your repo
+## Uploading and updating your repo

-Once you have authored new content, like a jupyter notebook assignment, you will want to update your repo.
-Remember, creating a notebook in JupyterHub does not automatically add it to your repo.
-You have to manually do it.
+You have created your GitHub repository.
+You have cloned it to your local machine.
+You have done work on the local copy.
+Now it is time to update your GitHub repository with your latest work.
+The following steps outlines the commands you need to go through in order to update your repo.

 #### 1. Launch a terminal window